-My anxiety tells me that things have to be perfect.
+My anxiety tells me that things have to be completely perfect.

-When hosting an event, I will think of every little thing that can go wrong and will drive myself crazy making sure I have all the answers.
+When I'm in charge of hosting an event, I'll obsess over every little thing that can go wrong and drive myself crazy trying to figure out plans to counter each one.

-My anxiety tells me that my friends don’t like me.
+My anxiety tells me that my friends don’t really even like me.

-I feel I have to be at my best, because they won’t love me if they saw my worst.
+I feel I have to constantly be at my best because they wouldn’t love me if they saw my worst.

-My anxiety tells me that I have to be the best at my job.
+My anxiety tells me that I have to be #1 at my job.

-I'm afraid to delegate because it means admitting that I’ve taken on too much.
-That is also coupled with the fear that it won’t be done correctly if I’m not the one doing it.
+I'm terrible at delegating because I'm afraid of admitting that I’ve taken on too much and worried that a task won’t be done correctly if I’m not the one doing it.

-I get nervous every time I go into my bosses office, thinking of every tiny infraction that I’ve done, scared that it would be enough to get me fired.
+I get nervous every time I go into my boss' office, scared that every tiny mistake I’ve made will get me fired.

-My anxiety tells me not to ask for help.
+My anxiety tells me that I can't ask for help.

-My anxiety tells me lies, and every day it’s a fight not to believe them.
+My anxiety tells me lies, and every day is a fight not to believe them.